What is Cure Wounds?

 If your party is desperately in need of some healing, then fear not!
 Here is a list of how you can grab this spell:

-- Artificer, Bard, Cleric, Druid, Paladin, and Ranger – All of these classes, and there is a lot of them, get Cure Wounds on their spell list.
+- Artificer, Bard, Cleric, Druid, Paladin, and Ranger – All of these classes, and there is a lot of them, get this spell on their spell list.

-- Life Domain (Cleric Subclass) – These Clerics always have Cure Wounds prepared as a Domain spell.
+- Life Domain (Cleric Subclass) – These Clerics always have spell prepared as a Domain spell.

 - Divine Soul (Sorcerer Subclass) – This Sorcerer can choose spells from the Cleric spell list and can potentially get it as an additional spell from their Divine Magic feature if their power source’s affinity is Good.